wdanilo/luna-rfcs/text/0000-new-syntax.md

 through grouping and namespacing.
 Indeed, Luna's types provide both of these functionalities:

 - **Grouping of Code**
-  A `type` declaration in Luna acts as a container for code, with functions able to be declared in its scope.
+  A `type` declaration acts as a container for code, with functions able to be declared in its scope.
 - **Namespacing**
   Unless otherwise declared (through a direct import statement), a `type` in Luna also provides a namespace to constructs declared inside its scope.

+### Files and modules
+Files in Luna should contain at least one `type` definition, with one type named the same as the file.
+This `type` is known as the 'primary' type, and it is this type that is referred to when importing the 'module'.
+A file `data/map.luna` may contain `type map`, `type helper` and various other types, but the only things visible outside the file are the primary type and things defined or imported into its scope.
+Inside the file, however, everything can be seen, with no need to forward-declare.

+### Module Examples
-These are both best illustrated by example.
+The concepts are best illustrated by example.
 Consider the following type.
 If it is imported simply as `import math` (see [Importing Types](#importing-types)), then `pi` value is only accessible within the scope of `math` (by using `math.pi`).

+However, please note that `math.pi` is not some kind of a special construct for a qualified data access.
+The `math` is a zero-argument constructor of the `math` module (type).
+The expression `math.pi` is creating the module object and then accessing its `pi` field.
+Of course such creation would be optimized away during the compilation process.

 File `math.luna`:
 ```haskell